JustineSara/proglang/ReadMe.md

 **But**: for the moment, we can quit the program by `ctr+c` which actually stop the whole clojure.
 Let's add an offical command to stop it so our loop is not quite infinite.

 **Solution - part 2**: we add to the grammar so the commands `q!` and `quit!` are recognised, then the tree is also adapted and we have a branching in the main program so that it knows what to do with this new possible output (not printing it).

+### Step 4.2 : read code from file

+**Goal**: we want to be able to run programs from a file.

+**Part 1**: we set up a way to build the program with `build.clj` and the command line `clj -T:build uberjar`

+**Part 2**: reworked the main so it handles the number of arguments and call the `run` or `run-file` functions. `run` is now not callable through `clj -X main/run` as it takes no input arguments now.

+**Part 3**: completed the `run-file` function, checkink the file exists and then reading one line at a time and evaluating it.
+By default it only prints the last result.
+The options `-sao` and `-sai` shows all outputs and all inputs (and outputs).